mixpanel/docs/pages/docs/data-structure/advanced/ad-spend.md

 Now that we have all of the information we need, we can create our Google Cloud Function.

-The function will run once a day, export the previous day’s campaign metrics, transform them into Mixpanel events, and import them our Mixpanel project.
+The function will run once a day, export the previous day's campaign metrics, transform them into Mixpanel events, and import them our Mixpanel project.

 - Go to the [Google Cloud Functions](https://console.cloud.google.com/functions/) page
 - Click ******************************Create function******************************